Illumina/canvas/README.md

 Canvas is written in C# and runs either under a recent version of Mono (e.g. 3.10.0) or on .NET 4.5.1.

-For more information on Canvas, see the [software design description] [SDD] for a description of Canvas and the algorithms it uses.
+For more information about Canvas and the algorithms it uses see the [software design description] [SDD].

 [SDD]:SoftwareDesignDescription.pdf